 general visual & structural sketches

-The original stage was a large void with tons of floating objects spawned randomly, making navigation unclear at times.
+RE-DESIGN CONCEPTThe original stage was a large void with tons of floating objects spawned randomly, making navigation unclear at times.
 The narrative was conveyed through the stormy skybox and brief dialogue between Angela and her family.
-The overall idea behind the re-design was to have stroger intention behind the descisions made for the level.
+The overall idea behind the re-design was to have stronger intention behind the decisions made for the level.
 Why and where are we placing objects?
-What impact would that descision have on the conveyance of the narrative and how does it serve the gameplay?
+What impact would that decision have on the conveyance of the narrative and how does it serve the gameplay?
 Does the space properly guide the player through the open space?

 Father's section-01